satanas/DnDCompanionBot/DM_GUIDE.md

 then asks the players to prepare themselves.

 The flow is as follows:

-1.First, define the objective of the exploration.
+1. First, define the objective of the exploration.
 For example: cross the Black Forest.
 1. Then build a chart (aka exploration chart) with the possible encounters during the crossing and the odds of facing them according to a roll of 1d20 but considering only rolls from 2-16 since 1 and 17-20 are reserved for something else (more details below).